-In our humble opinion, below is a Responsible Travelers Creed that every traveler ought to abide by.
+Below is a Responsible Travelers Creed that every traveler ought to abide by.
 Most of it is commonsense, but since ignorance can do a fair amount of harm, we find that they always bear repeating:

 Pack this mindset for your travels: make friends and listen.

 Always ask permission from the people you wish to photograph up close or take a selfie with.
 If you’re in doubt, ask before your shoot.
 Be sensitive.
 And for both our male and female travelers: when taking a group photo with indigenous strangers/new-fast friends of the opposite sex, it is not polite to put your hands on their shoulders or touch them—no matter how friendly you think you are being!

 Never remove or disturb architectural fragments, natural habitats, stones, critters, or foliage—these are always highly inappropriate souvenirs.
 Think if everybody did that.

 Don’t purchase artifacts or artworks that you think or suspect may have been taken from historical or sacred sites, or buy objects from endangered species, corals or rainforests.
 It is called illegal contraband.
 And please, stay away from mass-produced cheap plastic shit from China.
 Instead, buy local handmade handicrafts & art.

 Please attempt some research once you arrive (Usually done before you go, we know!).
 Attempt to educate yourself quickly about language basics.
 Learn and attempt a few useful phrases like: Hello, please, and thank you.
 Learn about some of the local customs, taboos, art, history, and religion…and the situational politics of your destination.
 Ask questions & listen well—learn.